-A correspondence or "home study" course is one for which the school provides instructional materials and exams for students who don't physically attend classes at the school and who are studying independently.
-When a student completes a portion of the materials, he takes the related exam and returns it to the school for grading.
-If the course uses video cassettes or discs, it is a correspondence course unless the school provides the same instruction to students who physically attend the school that year.
-A telecommunications course is considered a correspondence course under circumstances that are explained in the distance education chapter of Volume 2.
+A correspondence course is one for which the school provides instructional materials and exams for students who don't physically attend classes at the school.
+If the course uses video cassettes or discs, it is a correspondence course unless it provides the same video instruction to students who physically attend the school that year.
+A telecommunications course is considered a correspondence course if the sum of the telecommunications and correspondence courses offered by the school is 50 percent or more than the total number of courses.
+Finally, if a course is part correspondence and part residential training, it is considered a correspondence course.

 A student enrolled in a correspondence course can only receive FSA funds if the course is part of a program that leads to an associate's, bachelor's, or graduate degree; if the program leads to a certificate, the student is not eligible for aid for that course.
-There are also restrictions regarding cost of attendance for correspondence courses; see Volume 3 Chapter 2 for more information.
+There are also restrictions regarding cost of attendance for correspondence courses; see Chapter 7 for more information.